oifeorg/passport/README.md

 This repository contains a Kotlin project that generates individual OIFE Passports as PDF files.
 The core content is written in Markdown and stored in the [data](src/main/resources/data) folder.

+## 🌐 How to add a new language

+1. Add a new Markdown file to [resources/data](src/main/resources/data) using the naming convention `languageCode-englishLanguageName.md`.
+2. If needed, add a custom Noto Sans font file to [resources/fonts](src/main/resources/fonts).
+This is only required if the standard font does not support the language.
+3. Add a new language entry to [passport-config.json](src/main/resources/passport-config.json).
+You can omit the `font` property if the default font (`Noto Sans`) is sufficient.

-## 🛠 How it works (single OIFE Passport PDF generation)
+## 🛠 How it works under the hood

+### Single OIFE Passport generation

-1. Each Markdown file is converted to HTML using the [intellij-markdown](https://github.com/JetBrains/markdown) library.
+1. Each Markdown file is converted to HTML using [intellij-markdown](https://github.com/JetBrains/markdown).
-2. The HTML template file [passport-single.html](src/main/resources/templates) is loaded, and template variables like `{{body}}` are replaced using simple string substitution.
+2. The HTML template [passport-single.html](src/main/resources/templates) is loaded, and template variables like `{{body}}` are replaced using simple string substitution.
-3. A PDF is generated using [OpenHTMLtoPDF](https://github.com/danfickle/openhtmltopdf) and saved in the root folder `generated`.
+3. A PDF is generated with [OpenHTMLtoPDF](https://github.com/danfickle/openhtmltopdf) and saved to the `generated` folder.

+### Combined OIFE Passport generation

+1. Each Markdown file is converted to HTML using [intellij-markdown](https://github.com/JetBrains/markdown).
+2. The combined HTML template [passport-combined.html](src/main/resources/templates) is loaded.
+Template placeholders like `{{passport-index-items}}` and `{{passport-article-items}}` are replaced using string substitution.
+3. A combined PDF is created using [OpenHTMLtoPDF](https://github.com/danfickle/openhtmltopdf).
+4. The combined PDF is merged with the front and back covers, and saved to the `generated` folder.

 ## 🎯 Implemented features